 [SS (Suspended Solids)]

-The particle size composition of soil particles contained in drainage water during tunnel construction varies depending on the type and properties of rock, the excavation method, and the drainage method, but fine particles such as silt and clay often account for a high proportion.
-Because these particles have a very low settling velocity and require a long time to settle, physical and chemical processes are used to aggregate the particles and form flocs (large particles formed by coagulation, forming a fluffy aggregate of suspended matter) to speed up settling.
-Flocculants used to form flocs include inorganic and polymeric flocculants.
-The inorganic flocculant primarily used for treating turbid water in tunnel construction is PAC (polyaluminum chloride).
-Polymeric flocculants are sold by many manufacturers under their own trade names, and while there are many different types, anionic ones are commonly used.
-These inorganic and polymeric flocculants are often used in combination for their synergistic effects.
+The particle size composition of soil particles contained in wastewater during tunnel construction varies depending on the type and properties of the rock, the excavation method, and the drainage method, but fine particles such as silt and clay often make up a large proportion.
+The settling rate of these particles is very slow and takes a long time to settle, so physical and chemical treatments are applied to aggregate the particles and form flocs (=large particles generated by flocculation, which are fluffy aggregates of suspended matter) to accelerate settling.
+There are two types of flocculants used for floc formation: inorganic flocculants and polymer flocculants.
+The inorganic flocculant mainly used for treating turbid water in tunnel construction is PAC (polyaluminum chloride).
+Polymer flocculants are sold by many manufacturers under their own product names, and there are many types of products, but anionic ones are commonly used.
+These inorganic and polymer flocculants are often used in combination in the hope of a synergistic effect.

 [pH (Potential of Hydrogen)]

-The pH of spring water generated during tunnel construction is generally around 6.5 to 7.5, but the addition of sprayed concrete and chemical grout often pushes the pH to 9 to 13.
-Depending on the rock and soil quality of the ground, the spring water itself may be highly acidic or alkaline.
-When discharging into public waterways, the pH must be adjusted to within the wastewater standards. pH adjustment can be performed before or after sedimentation.
-The former is increasingly used because it allows coagulation treatment to be performed within the optimal pH range.
-However, the latter requires a slightly larger amount of neutralizing agent than post-neutralization, as the turbid water contains many substances that inhibit the neutralization reaction.
-Carbon dioxide is commonly used for alkaline wastewater, but dilute sulfuric acid may be temporarily used when the pH is particularly high.
-For acidic wastewater, slaked lime or caustic soda are used.
+The pH of spring water generated during tunnel construction is generally around 6.5 to 7.5, but it often rises to 9 to 13 due to the inclusion of sprayed concrete, chemical grout, etc. Depending on the rock and soil type of the surrounding ground, the spring water itself may be strongly acidic or strongly alkaline.
+When discharging into public water bodies, the pH must be adjusted to within the range of discharge standards. pH adjustment can be performed before or after sedimentation separation.
+The former is increasingly used because coagulation treatment can be performed within the optimal pH range, but in the latter case, turbid water contains many substances that inhibit the neutralization reaction, resulting in a slightly larger amount of neutralizing agent being used compared to post-neutralization.
+Carbon dioxide is generally used for alkaline wastewater, but dilute sulfuric acid may be used temporarily in cases where the pH value is particularly high.
+Slaked lime or caustic soda are used for acidic wastewater.

-When oil leaking from tunnel boring machines (rock drills, rock excavators, locomotives, rails, muck transporters) gets mixed into spring water, the concentration can reach 10-15 ppm.
-The main problem with oil is that it generates an unpleasant odor and can affect seafood, even at low concentrations, so it is important to consider removing it as much as possible.
-When oil gets mixed into the raw water, polyethylene cloth absorbent materials are used in the raw water tank.
+When oils and greases leaking from tunnel boring machinery (rock drills, boulder excavators, locomotives, rails, spoil transport vehicles, etc.) mix with groundwater, their concentration can reach 10-15 ppm.
+The main problem with oil is the generation of unpleasant odors and the transfer of odor to seafood.
+Even low concentrations can cause odor, so removal should be considered as much as possible.
+If oil is mixed into the raw water, polyethylene-based cloth-like absorbents are used in the raw water tank.

-(Reference: "From Survey and Design to Construction of Mountain Tunnel Construction Methods," Geotechnical Society of Japan)
+(Reference: "From Investigation and Design to Construction of Mountain Tunneling Methods," Japanese Geotechnical Society)

 Environmental assessment